-Joe Morgan, baseball Hall of Famer who helped power the Big Red Machine, dies at 77
+Joe Morgan, Hall of Fame second baseman who helped power the Big Red Machine, dies at 77

 A year later, he keyed the Reds to a four-game sweep over the New York Yankees.

+“He was just a good major league player when it didn’t mean anything,” Anderson later said.
+“But when it meant something, he was a Hall of Famer.”

 After leaving the Reds following the 1979 season, Mr. Morgan played for Houston, San Francisco, Philadelphia and Oakland.
-He retired in 1984 before starting his broadcasting career as an announcer for the Reds, and soon joined ESPN, where for more than two decades he partnered with Jon Miller on “Sunday Night Baseball.”
-He also teamed with Bob Costas and other announcers on NBC.
+He retired in 1984, batting .271 over his 22-year career, before introducing himself to a younger generation of baseball fans as a broadcaster for the Reds.
+He soon joined ESPN, where for more than two decades he partnered with Jon Miller on “Sunday Night Baseball,” and teamed with Bob Costas on NBC.

-Mr. Morgan was elected to the National Baseball Hall of Fame in 1990.
+Mr. Morgan was elected to the National Baseball Hall of Fame in 1990, in his first year of eligibility.

+“I think the thing I’m most proud of — I want to make this clear — all those numbers you see, the good ones, the in-between ones, were achieved with the team coming first and me coming second” Mr. Morgan told the Associated Press after his election.
+“I never stole a base without the team needing it.”

 A complete obituary will be published soon.